nus-cs2030s/2425-s1/docs/prog-ex/5-maybe.md

 - `None<T>` overrides the `map` method from `Maybe<T>`.
     - This simply returns itself.
 - `None<T>` (and by extension `Maybe<T>`) must be immutable up to `T`.
+    - But you do not have to make the class a `final` class.

 Additionally, we need to add the following factory methods in `Maybe<T>`.